 Of course, these are just general guidelines.
 Every child develops at their own pace, so it is important to trust your instincts as a parent.
 If you are concerned about your child's development, don't hesitate to contact your healthcare provider for guidance.

-H2 Health is proud to be a pediatric healthcare provider, and we are committed to helping children reach their full potential.
-Contact us today at (800) 699-9395 to learn more about our services and how we can help your child reach his or her milestones.
-Find our nearest location to get the services your child deserves.
+H2 Health Kids and Great Strides Rehabilitation is proud to be leading pediatric healthcare providers in their communities.
+We are committed to helping children reach their full potential.
+Learn more about our services and how we can help your child reach his or her milestones at your nearest location.